xcart/xcart-docs/_pages/kb_en/users/memberships_ext.md

 ## Membership-specific Access to Products and Categories

 In the section [Setting up wholesale prices and minimum purchase quantites for different membership levels](https://kb.x-cart.com/products/setting_up_wholesale_prices_and_minimum_purchase_quantites_for_different_membership_levels.html) of this manual you can find out how to set special prices for the customers who buy items in bulk.
-Setting memberships on a certain product, groups of products or even categories works a bit different.
+Allowing access to a certain product, group of products or product category based on membership works a bit differently.
 Using this function you can grant access to specific products or categories only to certain members of your site and hide them from the rest of your customers.
 The hidden products and categories will still be indexed by Google, so this won't affect the ranks.

 To hide a category and grant access to it only to certain store members:

    1. Go the the 'Catalog: Categories' section in the your store's Amin area.
    2. Choose the category you require and open it.
    3. Specify the membership(s) that should be able to access this category in the 'Memberships' field (Figure 1).
 Hold down the _**Shift**_ key to select multiple memberships.
-   4. Don't forget to press the 'Update' button to save the changes.
+   4. Don't forget to save your changes.

 ![Figure 1]({{site.baseurl}}/attachments/X Cart online store builder    Your company name    Manage category  Apparel.png)